Sex robots: An answer for aging, lonely Americans in the age of AI?

 “Designing and marketing sex robots for older, disabled people would represent a sea change from current practice,” she continued.
 “The reason to do it is to support human dignity and to take seriously the claims of those whose sexuality is diminished by disability or isolation.”

-The use of robots solely for sex “really misses the boat,” Jenker said, arguing that sex “is about something much deeper … our identity and what we can do or be as human beings.”
+The use of robots solely for sex “really misses the boat,” Jecker said, arguing that sex “is about something much deeper … our identity and what we can do or be as human beings.”

 At the same time, artificial intelligence is becoming more sophisticated.
 Robots are more emotionally intelligent, she said, and engage in conversations.